grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 After hours alone in the empty cargo hold standing in reeking bilge water, Owen finally put his dripping and stinking head into the control room to report to Percy that he had successfully stanched the substantial part of the leaking.
 She reached over and patted his head, and then wiped her palm on her pants.
 By now the bow of the _Prospect_ leaned down about 5 degrees.
 She opened a couple of valves on the trim tank control panel and let water flow into the rear trim tanks.
 The stern sank slowly down until the boat was level.
 This left the _Prospect_ at a depth where the deck was under water, but most of the sail was still dry.
 Percy figured floating the boat slightly deeper could only enhance the perception that it was another derelict.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)
+[//]: # (5 degree slope on a 300 meter ship puts the bow... how far under water?
+Is 5 degrees dramatic enough here?)

 Long hours of this stagnant situation turned into even longer hours.
 While Captain Percy believed that the most important quality in a submariner was the ability to put patience above all else, she also knew that not taking action was a kind of action.
 In many cases the right move for a submarine was to simply hide and wait.
-It was the thing a submarine was best at --- and in this world of discreet shipping, the reason so much cargo now crawled across the face of the globe underwater.
-But the success of using hiding as a technique depended entirely on having a reasonable chance of not being found.
+It was the thing a submarine was best at --- and in this world of discreet shipping this was the reason so much cargo now crawled across the face of the globe underwater.
+But the success of using hiding as a technique obviously depended entirely on having a reasonable chance of not being found.
 Percy's intuition told her that while they were safe for the moment, it was only a matter of time before their chances of not being found decreased to virtually nothing.
-She was confident the commander of the sub with the ram felt the same way.
+She was confident the commander of the sub with the ram would intuit the same conclusion.

 ## Chapter 8